trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 <figcaption>

-_Georg Siegmann was expelled from the Supervisory Board and murdered by the National Socialists despite his service to the zoo.
+_Georg Siegmann was expelled from the Supervisory Board and murdered by the National Socialists.
 (Drawing: Filippo Bertoni)_

 </figcaption>

 </figure>

 During this period, vacancies on the Supervisory Board were immediately filled by National Socialist candidates, such as the last governor of the German colony of Togo, Adolf Friedrich of Mecklenburg, SS Brigadeführer Ewald von Massow, and the racist anthropologist and pioneer of National Socialist racial theories Eugen Fischer.[^11] Georg Siegmann and his wife Helene were deported to the concentration camp at Theresienstadt and from here taken to Auschwitz, where they were murdered.
-Walter Simon and his wife were deported to Riga, where they too were both murdered.
+Walter Simon and his wife were deported to Riga, where they were both murdered.

 <figure>